-Ruckman at times credits the Holy Spirit with giving advanced revelation and even placing it in the text of the KJV:
+Ruckman at times credits the Holy Spirit with giving advanced revelations and even placing them in the text of the KJV:

 In our last article we began a series of forty cases where the Holy Spirit placed advanced revelations into the Holy Bible, in 1611, that no Greek or Hebrew scholar (and we have listed 320 of them in The Christian Liar’s Library, 1997) could find in any Hebrew or Greek text between A.D.
 90 and 2008.
 (Bible Believers’ Bulletin Oct.
 2008, p.
 1)